How to install wall moulding the easy way

-I was really stalling to write this post and make the video about how to install moulding because it’s been done so many times already.
+I was really stalling to write this post and make the video about how to install wall molding because it’s been done so many times already.
 You guys saw the moulding in my new dining and kitchen makeover where I also shared my favorite tips for painting kitchen cabinets.
 The reason I think it is valuable to you guys the way I did it, is that I’m using a little tool that makes it so much easier to hang.
 I promise that anyone can hang picture frame wall moulding… Trust me!

-I am a little confused as to write wall moulding or wall molding but since all the big home improvement stores call it wall moulding, I decided to write it their way but I’ve seen it both ways on the internet and in stores.
+I am a little confused as to write wall moulding or wall molding but since all the big home improvement stores call it wall moulding, I decided to write it their way I’ve seen it both ways on the internet and in stores.

 This post may contain affiliate links from which I will earn a commission at no extra cost to you.
+View my full disclosure policy.

-I originally wanted to add picture frame moulding divided by a chair rail but since my kitchen counter starts ar the right of the room, I thought it would be just too much.
+I originally wanted to add picture frame moulding divided by a chair rail but since my kitchen counter starts at the right of the room, I thought it would be just too much.
 I’m glad that I went for the simpler look of just having large picture frame wall moulding instead.

 I love both looks but for our room, this was just the right way with the counter.